Biocept Billing Policy

 If you have any questions or issues concerning coverage or medical billing with regards to your Biocept testing, please call the Biocept Customer Service Department toll free at 888.332.7410.
 They will resolve all relevant questions or issues in an efficient and timely manner.

-Who Pays For a Liquid Biopsy?
+Who Pays For Diagnostic Testing Services?

 Biocept accepts most insurance and will bill on behalf of the patient.
 In addition, Biocept has a Financial Assistance Program (see Billing Policy), with payment plans available based on the patient’s financial situation.
 We are committed to excellence and are here to assist with any questions or concerns you may have.